W. C. Fields: Final years

-He enacted his billiard table routine for the final time for Follow the Boys, an all-star entertainment revue for the Armed Forces.
+In a sudden burst of activity Fields signed for three films, all in preparation during 1943.
+In October of that year he ran through his pool table routine for the final time in Three Cheers for the Boys (released as Follow the Boys in May 1944), an all-star entertainment revue designed as a morale-booster for the armed forces.
 (Despite the charitable nature of the movie, Fields was paid $15,000 for this appearance; he was never able to perform in person for the armed services.)
-In Song of the Open Road (1944), Fields juggled for a few moments and then remarked, "This used to be my racket."
-His last film, the musical revue Sensations of 1945, was released in late 1944.
-By then his vision and memory had deteriorated so much that he had to read his lines from large-print blackboards.
+In Song of the Open Road, filmed during the late fall of 1943 and released in 1944, Fields juggled for a few moments and then remarked, "This used to be my racket."